timdeschryver/eslint-plugin-ngrx/docs/rules/no-multiple-global-stores.md

 # No Multiple Stores

-> There should only be one global store injected
+> There should only be one global store injected.

 ## Rule Details